-I have been working in technology of one kind or another now for at least ten years or more (original post in 2009).
-And as a Black technology guy, I have noticed the staggering absence of black folks in technology and nowhere has that felt more prevalent than in the web design industry.
+I have been working in technology of one kind or another now since 1998.
+And as a Black technology guy, I have noticed the staggering absence of black folks, as well as other so-called minorities save for Asians/South Asians, in technology and nowhere has that felt more prevalent than in the web design industry.
 To help underscore my point, in the two years I have been teaching web design at Moore College, I have finally had my first student of color this term: an African-American female student.
 Wow.

 When one takes a little time to peruse the ‘Net and look around at all the usual trendy sites on ground-breaking design (Zeldman, AListApart, Eric Meyer, Dan Benjamin just to name a few), I see no black faces.
 No faces of color.
 And let me state, before continuing, I do not believe that any of these individuals or web sites I may link to here in this article are out to purposely make this a reality or in anyway have had a direct hand in creating this absence.
 Rather, I wish to illustrate that when we look around for bright faces of web design, they’re white, not black.

 Most of what I study is looking at constructs and how they’re nested in social contexts.
 Asking how did this come to be?
 Why?
 How?
 Where is it going?
 When I ply these same questions to Blackamericans and web design, I am left feeling puzzled and bewildered at the absence of one prominent black web designer.
 It could very well be that the talented black web designers are all too busy making beautiful web sites and not taking public credit for their work or maybe it’s something else.

 When we look around at other sectors of society as to why there is a woeful absence of black folks in participation, that conditions are usually fairly clear.
 And let me say here that the follow is a hypothesis, a best guest, a starting point of looking at this issue.
 I welcome concrete feedback.